Skip to content

 And that way has a name – an Online School For Voice-Over offering voice-over training for free.

-Nowadays, the Online School For Voice-Over is the most popular platform providing professional training to anyone who wants to become a voice actor.
+Nowadays, the Online School for Voice-Over is the most popular platform providing professional training to anyone who wants to become a voice actor.

 Julie Eickhoff is the creator of that training program.
 An Iowa native, Julie has a Degree in English and Secondary Education.